 IMPORTANT: Please note that tuition hours are no longer allocated and regulated by each unit.
 It is vital that both students and tutors download and read the updated ATMP Guidelines.

 The Aboriginal Tutorial and Mentoring Program (ATMP) aims to improve the educational outcomes of Aboriginal and Torres Strait Islander students in tertiary courses to the same levels as those for non-Aboriginal Australians.
+It focuses on developing students’ self-directed academic learning.
 The ATMP was formerly known as the Indigenous Tutorial Assistance Scheme (ITAS).